Alex-Broughton/fermi-ml/examples/example1/README.md

     $ sbatch --array=0-0 multitest.sub

-(3) Once that finishes go to the /output/sim_0 directory and copy all the
+(3) Once that finishes go to the /output/sim_0 directory and make sure the simulation finished
-    files over to the work directory

-    $ cp *.fits ../../workdir_example/

-    Then copy the ltcube*.fits file and save it to the fermi-ml/data directory.
+    and generated a reasonable TS value and maps.

 (4) If that worked, yay!
 Go ahead and ensure that lines 167-170 are *commmented* and
     line 335 is *uncommented*.
-The run 1000 sims by doing:
+Add the location of the ltcube_00.fits (under sim_0) to the config file in the work directory.
+Then run 1000 sims by doing:

     $ python run_jobs.py

 (It is good practice to run 1 sim first to make sure e everything works properly before running a thousand or so anyways).